August, 2024

 Cody Turpin launched Equality Health Group (EHG) in the middle of COVID lockdown in 2020, at a time when the State of Oklahoma had redirected all its contact tracing resources away from STD programs to the pandemic.
 His own experience navigating the healthcare system earlier that year had left much to be desired when it came to stigma surrounding certain health conditions and how it translated to poor bedside manners.
 He decided to launch EHG with the sole purpose of taking care of the most ignored, hardest to serve patients and treating them right while doing so.

 As the number of patients grew, sustaining the business became difficult which is counterintuitive to how the safety net programs are supposed to work.
 EHG had to take a step back, slow their patient intake down even as demand grew and assess their business.
 It became clear that manufacturer restrictions, and the changing PBM and regulatory landscape could lead to pricing and reimbursement volatility.
-Further, the net proceeds from contract pharmacy after their fees had the potential to run EHG out of business, or at best, leave little margin to meaningfully invest back into growing the business.
+Further, the net proceeds from contract pharmacy after their fees had the potential to run EHG out of business, or at best, leave little margin to meaningfully invest back into growing the business and advance their public health mission.

 "When you provide a patient with this awesome care at the clinic, tell them we are going to take care of them - and 3 days later, they have heard no updates on their prescription, that is a terrible, terrible feeling.” - Cody, speaking of his experience with his primary contract pharmacy